2024-07-03

 • the single return value can be used to return an error identifier after writing result values via pointer arguments

-• there is always only one error status but multiple result values are possible
+• rationale for using the return value for the error status: there is always only one error status but multiple result values may be possible

 argument order